 Anti-VEGF drugs have been developed to help stop neovascularization and preserve vision for AMD patients.
-There are currently 5 different anti-VEGF drugs:
+There are currently 3 anti-VEGF drugs:

-- Avastin® (bevacizumab)
+- Avastin® (bevacizumab®)

-- Lucentis® (ranibizumab)
+- Lucentis® (ranibizumab®)

-- Eylea® (aflibercept)
+- Eylea® (aflibercept®)

-- Beovu® (brolucizumab)

-- Vabysmo® (faricimab)

 Wet AMD cannot be cured, but its progression may be blocked with the use of intravitreal (in-the-eye) anti-VEGF injections.
-These injections may preserve, and even recover, vision.
 Local anesthetic eye drops are given before the injections to numb the eye and minimize discomfort.